Aliases for TAS2R38 Gene

 Previous GeneCards Identifiers for TAS2R38 Gene

 This gene encodes a seven-transmembrane G protein-coupled receptor that controls the ability to taste glucosinolates, a family of bitter-tasting compounds found in plants of the Brassica sp.
 Synthetic compounds phenylthiocarbamide (PTC) and 6-n-propylthiouracil (PROP) have been identified as ligands for this receptor and have been used to test the genetic diversity of this gene.
 Although several allelic forms of this gene have been identified worldwide, there are two predominant common forms (taster and non-taster) found outside of Africa.
 These alleles differ at three nucleotide positions resulting in amino acid changes in the protein (A49P, A262V, and V296I) with the amino acid combination PAV identifying the taster variant (and AVI identifying the non-taster variant). [provided by RefSeq, Oct 2009]

 GeneCards Summary for TAS2R38 Gene

-TAS2R38 (Taste Receptor, Type 2, Member 38) is a Protein Coding gene.
-Diseases associated with TAS2R38 include common cold.
-Among its related pathways are Signaling by GPCR and Peptide ligand-binding receptors.
+TAS2R38 (Taste 2 Receptor Member 38) is a Protein Coding gene.
+Diseases associated with TAS2R38 include Dental Caries and Common Cold.
+Among its related pathways are Taste transduction and Signaling by GPCR.
 GO annotations related to this gene include G-protein coupled receptor activity and bitter taste receptor activity.
 An important paralog of this gene is TAS2R42.

 UniProtKB/Swiss-Prot for TAS2R38 Gene